The Best Handheld Vacuum (Corded or Cordless) – Top 8 Cleanest Review for [insert_php]echo date(‘M. Y’);[/insert_php]

 A cordless model rated at 18 volts, though, is on the high end of the cordless scale.
 That tells you that the cordless unit has a lot more suction power than the corded one.

 If possible, however, forget amps and volts and look at air watts or CFM.
 That’s a truly valuable comparison.

 Additional Factors to Consider

-A bigger concern should be the size of the dirt container because smaller handheld models (most of which have bagless collection cups) must be emptied and cleaned more frequently than standard vacuums.
+The power of the unit isn’t the only important factor to consider.
+The size of the dirt container is equally important because smaller handheld models (most of which have bagless collection cups) must be emptied and cleaned more frequently than standard vacuums.